If you are looking for Mini Doodles please Click Here for more info.

 We specialize in Miniature Labradoodles, Medium Labradoodles and Standard Labradoodles.
-We only breed F1B Labradoodles, F2B Labradoodles, F3 Labradoodles, Australian Labradoodles and Multi-Generation (F3) Labradoodles.
+The only Labradoodles I breed are Australian Labradoodles and Multi-Generation (F3) Labradoodles.
 Goldendoodles and Double Doodles also available.
 Double Doodles are a Labradoodle and Goldendoodle mix.
 All Labradoodle / Goldendoodle / Double Doodle puppies are health checked by my Vet and issued a Health Certificate, de-wormed and first vaccine.
 Micro-chipping is also available.
 Contact us for more details."

     Labradoodles are sociable, friendly, non aggressive, and extremely intuitive.
 Their intelligence and high trainability makes the Labradoodle well suited for guide dogs, therapy dogs, and other assistance dogs.
 Their non allergic coats make them popular among people who have not been able to enjoy pets because of their allergies.
 The Labradoodle breed is bound to become even more popular as more people learn about this lovable dog.